jk-fisher/the_viney_agency/_authors/elliott_simon.md

 instagram: null
 image: /images/author_images/elliott_simon.jpg
 book_releases:
+  - book_title: Sea Eagles Of Empire
+  - book_title: Empire State
-  - book_title: We Need Snowflakes
+  - book_title: Septimius Severus In Scotland
-  - book_title: The Long War
+  - book_title: Julius Caesar - Rome'S Greatest Warlord
-  - book_title: Fake
+  - book_title: The Legacy Of Rome
 ---
 Simon Elliott holds a PhD from the University of Kent where he studied the military presence in Britain during the Roman occupation, and where he is now an Honorary Research Fellow.
 He also has an MA in War Studies from KCL and an MA in Archaeology from UCL.